The Bread of life in Genesis02 Sep 2019, by Doctrines in

-The attempt could be made to pair the Old and the New Testaments with the aim of drawing a conclusion about which is more important, but such comparison is inconsequential because both are interlaced.
+There may be the attempt to pair the Old and the New Testaments to conclude which is more important, but such comparison is inconsequential because both are interlaced.
 However, the New Testament explains the intertwined nature of the bible (both the Old and the New Testaments).

-The expulsion of Adam and Eve from the Garden of Eden was not only on account of their disobedience in eating of the forbidden fruit of knowledge, but also to obviate the temptation of eating the fruit of life and live forever (Gen. 3:22-24).
-In Genesis, the fruit of eternal life was already in existence as John wrote; “In the beginning was the word, and the word was with God, and the word was God” (Jn.
+The expulsion of Adam and Eve from the Garden of Eden was not only on account of their disobedience in eating the forbidden fruit of knowledge but also to obviate the temptation of eating the fruit of life and live forever (Gen. 3:22-24).
+In Genesis, the fruit of eternal life was already in existence as John wrote; “In the beginning was the word, and the word was with God, and the Word was God” (Jn.
 1:1-2).
-At the fullness of time the word/fruit of everlasting life took flesh and was born of the Blessed Virgin Mary, and he said; “I am the living bread that has come down from heaven.
-Whoever eats this bread will live forever; and the bread that I will give for the life of the word is my flesh (Jn.
+At the fullness of time, the word/fruit of everlasting life took flesh and was born of the Blessed Virgin Mary, and he said, “I am the living bread that has come down from heaven.
+Whoever eats this bread will live forever, and the bread that I will give for the life of the world is my flesh (Jn.
 6:51).

-By hanging on the tree he not only saved us from the sin of disobedience we inherited from Adam and Eve, he purchased us by his Blood to be joint heirs with him (Rom.
+By hanging on the tree, he not only saved us from the sin of disobedience we inherited from Adam and Eve, but he also purchased us by his Blood to be joint-heirs with him (Rom.
 8:17).
-St. Paul reminds us that “Christ redeemed us from the curse of the law by becoming a curse for us-for it is written, ‘Cursed is everyone who hangs on a tree’ (Gal.
+St. Paul reminds us that “Christ redeemed us from the curse of the law by becoming a curse for us.
+It is written, ‘Cursed is everyone who hangs on a tree’ (Gal.
 3:13).

-The Holy Eucharist is a sacrifice therefore and a celebration of everlasting life we have in God.
+Therefore, the Holy Eucharist is a sacrifice and a celebration of the everlasting life we have in God.
 The Church is truly fortunate to be blest with such an amazing sacrament in which we receive Christ the bread of life.
-The tree of life is no longer guarded nor protected with a flaming and turning sword as in Genesis 3:24, it has become our Eucharistic altar to which all are now invited.
-Adam and Eve were chased out of Eden to avoid the temptation to eat of the tree of life, but through the sacrificial death of Jesus Christ we are invited to partake of the bread of life.
-The Eucharist, “the source and summit of our Christian life” is a mystery hidden throughout the ages now revealed (Colo.
+The tree of life is no longer guarded nor protected with a flaming and turning sword as in Genesis 3:24; it has become our Eucharistic altar to which all are now invited.
+Adam and Eve were chased out of Eden to avoid the temptation to eat of the tree of life, but through the sacrificial death of Jesus Christ, we are invited to partake of the bread of life.
+The Eucharist, “the source and summit of our Christian life,” is a mystery hidden throughout the ages now revealed (Colo.
 1:26).
-As Catholics therefore, the Holy Mass should mean much more than mere memorial celebration.
-The Mass is real, at Mass we eat the Body of Christ and drink his Blood.
+As Catholics, therefore, the Holy Mass should mean much more than mere memorial celebration.
+The Mass is real; at Mass, we eat the Body of Christ and drink his Blood.